If your client has been issued with an NTV, you should consider whether it can be challenged.

 A NTV could be challenged, for example, on the basis of:

-Challenging a NTV on the basis of retaliation pursuant to s 91ZZD is also available for NTVs issued under the following provisions:
+Challenging a NTV on the basis of retaliation is also available for NTVs issued under the following provisions:

-Note that s 91ZZI(5) provides for time periods of 28 and 21 days for challenging NTVs given under s 91DDZ and s 91ZZDA.
+Note that s 91ZZI(5) provides for time periods of 28 and 21 days for challenging NTVs given under s 91DDZ and s 91ZZDA and the applicable time period depends on the length of the fixed term lease.

-A renter may apply to the Tribunal on or before the hearing of an application for a possession order in relation to a NTV to challenge the validity of the NTV (s91ZZS(1)); (s91ZZU(1))
+A renter may apply to the Tribunal on or before the hearing of an application for a possession order in relation to a NTV to challenge the validity of the NTV (s91ZZS(1)).

-If the renter wants to challenge the NTV before a possession order hearing at the Tribunal, they must apply to the Tribunal within 30 days from the date they receive the NTV (s91ZZS(2)); (s91ZZU(2))
+If the renter wants to challenge the NTV before a possession order hearing at the Tribunal, they must apply to the Tribunal within 30 days from the date they receive the NTV (s91ZZS(2)).
+Otherwise the renter will have to wait until the possession order hearing to make the challenge under s 91ZZS or apply for an extension of time under s 126 of the VCAT Act to make the application prior to the possession order hearing.

-The periods of time for challenging NTVs can be extended by the Tribunal on application by a party or its own initiative (s 126 of Victorian Civil and Administrative Tribunal Act 1998).
+The periods of time for challenging notices to vacate can be extended or waived by the Tribunal on application by a party or its own initiative (s 126 of VCAT Act).

 A key distinction in making a pre-emptive challenge as opposed to a challenge at possession order hearing is that the onus of proof will rest with the renter (the party challenging the NTV) in a pre-emptive challenge.
 Where no pre-emptive application is made, the Tribunal will require satisfactory proof from the RRP of the grounds of the NTV.